pauloendoh/endoh.io-client/folder-refactoring.md

+- acabar com a pasta components -> renomear a "pages" por components

 - app 2/3 - must be inside domain ?
 - consts:
   - apiUrls and pageUrls 2/3 - must be inside utils/urls ?